Master of Arts: Special Education, LBS I

 According to the National Education Association, over the past 10 years the number of U.S. students enrolled in special education programs has risen 30%.
 When you earn your M.A. in Special Education, you will be meeting the growing demands of districts with your qualifications to work with children with special needs.

 Earn your Master of Arts in Special Education and LBS I endorsement on your teaching license in 1 ½ years.
+Call or request information today.

 The Graduate Studies Special Education program is for those who have already completed an undergraduate degree and have a valid teaching license.
 (If you do not yet have your teaching license, you may be interested in the undergraduate-level Adult Studies Special Education program.)